 Your Next StepsThe following information will lead you to the next steps to apply for this program.

-To learn about the application process, please visit the Applications for the Federal Long Term Care Insurance Program website.
-Applications for the Federal Long Term Care Insurance Program website.
+To learn about the application process, please visit the Applications for the Federal Long Term Care Insurance Program page.

 Program Contact Information

-To learn more, please visit the FLTCIP page.
+To learn more, please visit the FLTCIP website.